 The Board recognises that it is responsible for implementing practices of good governance and that companies no longer act independently from the societies and the environment in which they operate.
 The Board is committed to high standards of corporate governance in order to facilitate an environment in which the Company’s assets are safeguarded and the interests of all stakeholders and shareholders are protected.

-The Board consists of two executive directors (effective from 12 November 2019) and four non-executive directors who are considered by the Board to be independent.
+The Board consists of two executive directors (effective from 12 November 2019) and five non-executive directors who are considered by the Board to be independent.
 The Chairman is responsible for leadership of the Board and for the efficient conduct of the Board’s function.
 The Chairman is expected to encourage the effective contribution of all Directors and promote constructive and respectful relations between Directors and senior management.
 The Directors believe that they have sufficient experience in implementing accounting systems and controls, which provide a reasonable basis for them to make proper assessments as to the financial position and prospects of the Company.

 The Company has established an Audit Committee, which meets regularly, and a Corporate Governance Committee, a Compensation Committee and a Reserves Committee, each of which is convened as necessary.
 The mandate and composition of each committee are outlined below.